 Article IV.
 Records of Proceedings or Actions

-The minutes of the AFT Executive Council and its Committees shall contain the names of the persons who disclosed - or otherwise were found to have an interest in connection with - an actual or possible conflict of interest, the AFT Executive Council’s or the Committee’s decision determining whether a conflict of interest existed, and the action ultimately taken, if any.
+The minutes of the AFT Executive Council and its Committees shall contain the names of the persons who disclosed - or otherwise were found to have an interest in connection with - an actual or possible conflict of interest, the AFT Executive Council’s or its Committee’s decision determining whether a conflict of interest existed, and the action ultimately taken, if any.

 The minutes shall also contain the names of those who were present for discussions and votes relating to the action, transaction, or arrangement, the content of the discussion, including any alternatives to the proposed action, transaction, or arrangement, and a record of any votes taken in connection with the proceedings.

-The minutes of any meeting discussing or taking action on actual or possible conflict of interest shall be approved contemporaneously, and approval of any part of the minutes involving the actual or possible conflict of interest shall be voted on only by disinterested members of the AFT Executive Council or its committee designated to act on this issue.
+The minutes of any meeting discussing or taking action on actual or possible conflict of interest shall be approved contemporaneously, and approval of any part of the minutes involving the actual or possible conflict of interest shall be voted on only by disinterested members of the AFT Executive Council or its Committee designated to act on this issue.
 Interested persons may be present during the discussion and voting on minutes on an actual or possible conflict of interest, but may not participate in any discussion or vote.
 The minutes shall indicate the disinterested members who participated in the discussion and voted on the minutes of any actual or possible conflict of interest.

 Article V: Compensation